Hounds of the Heartland Fundraiser 2022

 9 Things to love about a Greyhounds

-- Docile calm personalities that prefer to avoid confrontation, this makes them wonderful dogs to help calm a reactive dog and aid in the remedial training of these dogs.
-It also makes them great family dogs (though every child should be supervised and education on the correct treatment of dogs of any breed, as dogs can still react out of self-preservation.)
+- Docile calm personalities that prefer to avoid confrontation, make them wonderful dogs to help calm a reactive dog and aid in the remedial training of these dogs.
+It also makes them great family dogs (though every child should be supervised and educated on the correct treatment of dogs of any breed, as dogs can still react out of self-preservation.)

 - Goofy, couch potato antics.
 They believe they are lap dogs though the average greyhound stands 25-30 inches and weighs from 55 to 85 lbs.

 - Healthy dogs!
-Greyhounds are generally a healthy breed, but do have anatomical differences compared to other dogs that your vet should be well versed in.
-Greyhounds have a higher red blood cell count, larger heart and lungs than other breeds and this is normal.
+Greyhounds are generally a healthy breed but do have anatomical differences compared to other dogs that your vet should be well versed in.
+Greyhounds have a higher red blood cell count, and larger heart and lungs than other breeds and this is normal.

 - Aerodynamic.
 Greyhounds are built for speed.
 As such, they do not handle excess weight well.
 Their frames are built for a leaner body mass and excess weight can put stress on their bone structures that will cause excess wear and tear.
 Racing greyhounds can be susceptible to weight gain due to their reduced activity as a pet and owners should take care to keep them lean and fit.

 - Teeth!
-Due to Greyhounds’ narrow muzzles, they can be susceptible to dental disease if their owners do not keep up on routine dental care and daily brushing/dental chews.
+Due to Greyhounds’ narrow muzzles, they can be susceptible to dental disease if their owners do not keep up with routine dental care and daily brushing/dental chews.

 - Double suspension gallop.
 Greyhounds are true poetry in motion, their gait at a gallop is like a Cheetahs double suspension gate, where their feet barely touch the ground in powerful large strides that propel them through the air.
 Greyhounds can reach speeds of up to 45 mph.

 - Prey Drive.
 The prey drive in a greyhound is immense – such that great care should be taken around small dogs and small animals.
 They are bred for rabbit hunting and are adept at snatching up small prey.
-Greyhounds are rarely reliable off leash in unfenced areas due to their high prey drive and amazing sight – they can see a blade of grass move over ½ mile away and have 270-degree range of vision (they can see objects behind them).
-Great care should be taken in training a solid recall, and taking care to only have them off leash in fenced in areas or under verbal control.
+Greyhounds are rarely reliable off-leash in unfenced areas due to their high prey drive and amazing sight – they can see a blade of grass move over ½ mile away and have a 270-degree range of vision (they can see objects behind them).
+Great care should be taken in training a solid recall and taking care to only have them off leash in fenced-in areas or under verbal control.

 - Clean critters.
-Greyhounds short coat and clean nature means that they are suited to indoor pet life – they do not tolerate extreme heat or extreme cold due to their lack of body fat.
+Greyhounds’ short coats and clean nature mean that they are suited to indoor pet life – they do not tolerate extreme heat or extreme cold due to their lack of body fat.
 They shed very little, as they have very thin short coats, and they have very little doggie body odor.